-Your pharmacist can give you advice about antihistamine tablets to bring down your hives rash.
+A pharmacist can give you advice about antihistamine treatment to help a hives rash.

-Tell your pharmacist if you have a long-term condition – you might not be able to take antihistamines.
+Tell the pharmacist if you have a long-term condition, because you might not be able to take antihistamines.

 Non-urgent advice: See a GP if:

-- the symptoms don't improve after 2 days
+- the symptoms do not improve after 2 days

 - you're worried about your child's hives